Aaron Judge Bet on Himself and Gained $150M. You Too Can Win Big Like Judge with These 4 Tips.

 Judge then played the rest of the season without a new contract and arguably had one of the top 20 offensive seasons in Major League Baseball history.
 Among his notable accomplishments, Judge:

 Batted .311 and led the American League in home runs (62) and runs batted in (131)

 Set an American League home run record, breaking a record held by Roger Maris for 61 seasons

 Was named American League Most Valuable Player

 Judge’s season was so memorable and historical that he was named Time Magazine’s Athlete of the Year.
-As a result of Judge’s historic season, he eventually signed a nine-year, $360M contract extension which makes his annual salary the largest for any positional player in baseball.
+As a result of Judge’s historic season, he eventually signed a nine-year, $360M contract extension, making his annual salary the largest for any positional player in baseball.

-Many athletes could have simply chosen to accept the contract offered by the Yankees before the season began.
-At the time Judge had only earned just over $36M total in his career, but his gamble paid off enormously with a nearly 70% increase in contract value.
+Many athletes would have chosen to accept the contract offered by the Yankees before the season began.
+At the time, Judge had only earned over $36M in his career, but his gamble paid off enormously with a nearly 70% increase in contract value.

 Although it may not seem like regular working professionals may have much in common with Aaron Judge’s contract situation, the truth is that many working professionals reach points in their careers where they may benefit from betting on themselves.
 Oftentimes workers must ask the following questions:

 Should I bet on myself and…….